Manash-git/Manash-git/README.md

+### Hey Man !!
+Wellcome to my Github 🙂
+### My Stacks are following
+1. Python
+2. Django
+3. Data Science
-### Python, Django, Data Science and Machine Learning 🙂
+4. Machine Learning

 <!--
 **Manash-git/Manash-git** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.